 - List of Highlights, such as a memorable trip or even a kitchen remodel

 Try to make one unique page that could appear each year if you make yearbooks regularly.
+This will make your family yearbook more personal.

 - Take a family photo in the same location year after year making sure each person in is the same spot.
 Make it more amusing by requiring everyone to wear exactly the same outfit.